nrfconnect/sdk-nrf/applications/nrf_desktop/doc/power_manager.rst

 Any module can trigger the application to switch from the suspended state back to the idle state by submitting a ``wake_up_event``.
 This is normally done on some external event, for example upon interaction from the user of the device.

-``wake_up_event`` is received by the application modules and it switches them back to the normal operation.
+The ``wake_up_event`` is received by the application modules and it switches them back to the normal operation.
 The power manager will set the application to the idle state.
 It will also restart its power down counter if the device is not connected through USB.